 You can either prepare it in a separate bowl or mix it together in the container you’ll be storing it in.

-- Whisk spices together until well combined.
+- Stir spices together until well combined.

 Store the glass container in a cool, dry space.
 A spice cabinet (NOT over the stove!) or a dry pantry both work great.